 I am still having trouble purging from my heart the bitterness and the anger that resulted from the memories of these incidents and others.

-Occasionally one hears the suggestion that the victim of the disease Alzheimer’s is now subject to being treated as one with a “Stigma”.
+Occasionally one hears the suggestion that the victim of the disease Alzheimer’s is subject to being treated as one with a “Stigma”.
 This has no logic to me whatever.
 I have never found this to make any sense at all.
 I say it does not exist.
-My daughter who has worked in the field for 35 years agrees with me.
+My daughter who has worked in the field and in nursing homes for 35 years agrees with me.
 There is none!

 I checked the definitions of “Stigma” in two dictionaries.
 (Dictionary.Com and Merriam-Webster Dictionary) These are the definitions I found:

 (1.)
 A mark of disgrace or infamy; a stain or reproach, as on one's reputation…